Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey

 Once the data is split in training and testing data, experiments are repeated 10 times in 54 out of \setuprun and 5 times in 42 out of \setuprun cases.
-The most repetitions are performed by da Cruz~\cite{da2020fairness}, who trained $48,000$ models per dataset to evaluate different hyperparameter settings.
+The most repetitions are performed in the work by \citet{da2020fairness}, who trained $48,000$ models per dataset to evaluate different hyperparameter settings.

 We have found 16 publications that use different train and test splits for experiments on multiple datasets.
-Reasons for that can be found in the stability of bias mitigation methods when dealing with a large amount of training data~\cite{bechavod2017penalizing}.
+Reasons for that can be found in the stability of bias mitigation methods when dealing with a large amount of training data~\citep{bechavod2017penalizing}.

 While most publications split the data in two parts (i.e., training and test split), there are 36 publication that use validation splits as well.
 The sizes for validation splits range from 5\% to 30\%, whereas the most common split uses 60\% training data, 20\% testing data, and 20\% validation data.
-Furthermore, Mishler and Kennedy~\cite{mishler2021fade} allow for a division of the data in up to five different splits for evaluating their ensemble learning procedure.
+Furthermore, \citet{mishler2021fade} allow for a division of the data in up to five different splits for evaluating their ensemble learning procedure.

-Bias mitigation methods that process data in a streaming~\cite{zhang2019faht,iosifidis2020mathsf,iosifidis2019fairness,zhang2021farf,SHORT2022}, federated learning~\cite{ezzeldin2021fairfed,hu2022provably,qi2022fairvfl,pentyala2022privfairfl,abay2020mitigating}, multi-source~\cite{iofinova2021flea}, sequential~\cite{zhao2021fairness,zhao2022adaptive,Almuzaini2022abc,rateike2022don} fashion need to be addressed differently, as they use small subsets of the training data instead of using all at once.
+Bias mitigation methods that process data in a streaming~\citep{zhang2019faht,iosifidis2020mathsf,iosifidis2019fairness,zhang2021farf,SHORT2022}, federated learning~\citep{ezzeldin2021fairfed,hu2022provably,qi2022fairvfl,pentyala2022privfairfl,abay2020mitigating}, multi-source~\citep{iofinova2021flea}, sequential~\citep{zhao2021fairness,zhao2022adaptive,Almuzaini2022abc,rateike2022don} fashion need to be addressed differently, as they use small subsets of the training data instead of using all at once.